Fertility & Gynaecology

 A full bladder is necessary for a trans-abdominal scan, so approximately an hour before your scan please drink at least 400mls of water.
 A transvaginal scan requires an empty bladder for your comfort, as it gives much clearer images.

 Fertility Scans.
 We can provide you with an individualised ultrasound service to meet your needs whether you are having treatment in the UK or abroad.
-A baseline pelvic scan can be performed to assess the thickness of the endometrium and developing follicles with further follicle tracking if required.
+A baseline pelvic scan can be performed to assess the thickness of the endometrial lining and developing follicles with further follicle tracking if required.

-Common findings identified by scan; Polyps, Ovarian cysts, Fibroids, Polycystic , Pelvic inflammatory disease (PID).
+Common findings identified by scan; Polyps, Ovarian cysts, Fibroids, Polycystic ovaries , Pelvic inflammatory disease (PID).

 A referral is not required for any of the gynaecological services we offer.